 You can find a list of the “best beaches in Israel” on many websites.
 As you come to expect from “Israel by Foot”, our angle is different.
 We give you the best beaches in Israel that are also a natural gem.
 You will not find a Bar or Beach beds for hire.
 But you will find magical picnic spots and scenic beach strips, perfect for a sunset walk.

 All the spots described are great destinations all year round.
-On the summer you have the advantage of a swimming opportunity, however from October-May you will avoid the crowds and enjoy great tranquility.
+In the summer, you have the advantage of a swimming opportunity, however, from October-May, you will avoid the crowds and enjoy great tranquility.
 Continue Reading

 A “water” hike is a classic Israeli outing during the exhausting summer, and one of the best ways to enjoy a hike during this period.
 It means a hike that includes sections of wading & swimming inside a stream.
 Check out some of these “Classic” options.

 Our top recommendation is a Canyoning adventure in the Black Gorge.
 Walk inside the Zavitan Canyon in the Golan heights and rappelle down waterfalls directly into natural pools.

 Only in Israel, you can literary walk to the places where the famous bible stories took place.
 Climb on Mount Sodom and follow the story of Sodom and Gemorah, or Climb to Tell Azekah, and view the Elah Valley where David fought and knocked down Goliath.
 You will find these and many more in our Bible Walks section.

 HIKE A SECTION OF THE INT (ISRAEL NATIONAL TRAIL)